awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 T3 and T3a instances launch as `unlimited` by default\.
 T2 instances launch as `standard` by default, but you can enable `unlimited` at launch\.

 You can switch from `unlimited` to `standard`, and from `standard` to `unlimited`, at any time on a running or stopped instance\.
-For more information, see [Launching a burstable Pprformance instance as Unlimited or Standard](burstable-performance-instances-how-to.md#launch-burstable-performance-instances) and [Modifying the credit specification of a burstable performance instance](burstable-performance-instances-how-to.md#modify-burstable-performance-instances)\.
+For more information, see [Launching a burstable performance instance as Unlimited or Standard](burstable-performance-instances-how-to.md#launch-burstable-performance-instances) and [Modifying the credit specification of a burstable performance instance](burstable-performance-instances-how-to.md#modify-burstable-performance-instances)\.

 You can set `unlimited` as the default credit option at the account level per AWS Region, per burstable performance instance family, so that all new burstable performance instances in the account launch using the default credit option\.
 For more information, see [Setting the default credit specification for the account](burstable-performance-instances-how-to.md#burstable-performance-instance-set-default-credit-specification-for-account)\.